litepresence/extinction-event/README.md

     https://linuxmint.com/

-extinction-event should be compliant with other linux distros, installation may vary.
+extinction-event should be compliant with other linux distrobutions, installation may vary.

 **UPDATE APT-GET**